 Section 2 - Actions: Membership applications, classification changes, resignations, suspensions and expulsions shall be acted upon by the American College.

 Section 3 - Classifications: Membership classifications and privileges in the Michigan College shall be consistent with those designated by the American College in its Bylaws as they exist now or may hereafter be amended and are incorporated by reference as if fully stated herein.
-Candidate members may not hold a Chapter office, may not vote for the Board for Directors, may not vote for Chapter officers, but may vote on committees on which they serve.
+Except where otherwise specified in these Bylaws, Candidate members may not serve on the Board of Directors, may not hold a Chapter office, may not vote for the Board for Directors, may not vote for Chapter officers, but may vote on committees on which they serve.

 Section 4 - Inspection of Records: The minutes of the proceedings of the Board of Directors and Chapter Committees, the membership lists, and the books of accounts shall be made available for inspection by any member, upon written demand, at any reasonable time for any purpose reasonably related to the member’s interest as a member.
 Such inspection may be made by the agent or attorney of the member and shall include the right to make extracts or copies thereof, provided such extracts or copies are used confidentially for purposes germane to the member’s interest and are not used in a manner that violates federal, state or local laws.
 Demand of inspection shall be in writing to the President or Secretary of the Michigan College.

+Section 5 – Cancellation/Limitation of Member Rights and Privileges

+The College has the sole right to cancel membership in the College, for reasons described in the College Bylaws including nonpayment of chapter dues and mandatory chapter assessments, and also thereby all related chapter membership.

+For proper cause other than nonpayment of dues or assessments, the Chapter may limit the rights and privileges members at the chapter level.

 Article IV - DUES AND ASSESSMENTS

 Section 1 - Dues: Dues for the Chapter shall be approved by the Board of Directors of the Michigan College and are payable on or before the anniversary date of the individual’s membership or on such date as determined by the policies of the American College.